Persistent Data: Spin

 The Spin SDK Version

-If you have an existing application and would like to try out the key/value feature, please check the Spin SDK reference in your existing application’s Cargo.toml file.
-If it refers to version 0.8 or earlier then update the Spin SDK reference to match your upgraded version of Spin.
-For example:
+If you have an existing application and would like to try out the key/value feature, please check the Spin SDK reference in your existing application’s configuration.
+It is highly recommended to upgrade Spin and the SDK versions to the latest version available.

 Source Code